 Perhaps even more exciting is what’s yet to come in 2017.
 Though no digital health companies have IPO’d yet this year, we’ll be keeping an eye on the robust pipeline of highly-capitalized companies that may be on the brink—particularly after the massive funding rounds filling companies’ coffers over the past few months.

 Get the whole story!
-To view our comprehensive analysis of this historic half, purchase the full report here.
+To view our comprehensive analysis of this historic half, become a Rock Health partner.
 Want access to every tracked digital health deal from 2011 to June 30, 2017?
 Dive into the data and download our digital health funding database.
-Or better yet—subscribe to get your hands on all of our research.

 Dollars and deals